mgamio/blog/_posts/2023-06-29-rest-api-overview.md

 **Safe Methods**

-Request methods are considered [safe](https://httpwg.org/specs/rfc9110.html#safe.methods){:target="_blank"} if their defined semantics are essentially read-only; i.e., the client does not request, and does not expect, any state change on the origin server as a result of applying a safe method to a target resource.
+A Request method is [safe](https://httpwg.org/specs/rfc9110.html#safe.methods){:target="_blank"} when it does not change the state of a resource on the API Server.

 The GET, HEAD, OPTIONS, and TRACE methods are defined to be safe.

 **Idempotent Methods**

-A request method is considered idempotent if the intended effect on the server of multiple identical requests with that method is the same as the effect for a single such request.
+A request method is idempotent when multiple identical requests have the same effect on the API Server.

 The PUT, and DELETE methods are defined to be idempotent.